Pybounce/bucket_dl/README.md

-# The Name Here
+# bucket_dl

-A multithreaded download manager with the purpose of faster downloads by splitting it into several requests, rebuilding the data client-side.
+A multithreaded downloader with the purpose of faster downloads by splitting it into several requests, rebuilding the data client-side.

 > [!Warning]
 > This is still a work in progress.
 Yes there are issues, everything is okay.